yashjhaveri05/TechInHealthcare/README.md

 2)Lung X-Ray: Includes the classification of Lung X-rays into three categories: Normal, Pneumonia and Tuberculosis.
 ResNet50v2 model is used to build the classification model.

+3)Diabetic Retinopathy: Includes the classification of eyeball nerves into five categories to determine the possibility of possible blindness due to diabetes.
+ResNet50v2 model is used to build the classification model.

 3)Medical Transcription: Includes the classification of medical transcription text into over 30 classes.
 The roBERTa model is used for classification.